-A Bill of Lading is one of the most important documents in the shipping cycle and comes in different forms such as Negotiable or Order Bill of Lading, Sea Waybill or Express Bill of Lading and Straight Bill of Lading with further permutations and combinations such as Port to Port Bill of Lading, Combined Transport Bill of Lading or Multimodal Bill of Lading and Through Bill of Lading ..
+A Bill of Lading is one of the most important documents in the shipping cycle and may be issued as Negotiable or Order Bill of Lading, Sea Waybill or Express Bill of Lading and Straight Bill of Lading..

 As most of you may know by now, a Bill of Lading has 3 basic purposes or roles..

 In its role as Evidence of Contract of Carriage, the emphasis is on the term “Evidence” because contrary to popular belief, a Bill of Lading is neither

 - a contract between the Seller and the Buyer nor

 - a contract of carriage between the Carrier and Shipper

 So if the bill of lading is the evidence of the contract of carriage, then what is the contract of carriage..??
 This is the question in the minds of many in the industry and I will try to shed some light on this issue here..

 An agreement between private parties creating mutual obligations enforceable by law.
 The basic elements required for the agreement to be a legally enforceable contract are: mutual assent, expressed by a valid offer and acceptance; adequate consideration; capacity; and legality.

 As per the definition of many shipping lines,

 Carriage means the whole or any part of the operations and services undertaken by the Carrier in respect of the Goods covered by their Bill of Lading.